Quantcast

 Tomatoes do not need to be those perfect, round (and often tasteless) specimens you find in the grocery store.
 Don’t throw a tomato because it’s “wrinkly” or a weird shape.

-Or, if you’ve had a lot of rain and your tomatoes have cracks or blight or blossom-end rot, it’s perfectly fine to cut around the cracks and eat in salads, sandwiches, salsas, and sauces.
+Don’t throw away cracked tomatoes, either!
+If you’ve had a lot of rain and your tomatoes have cracks or blight or blossom-end rot, it’s perfectly fine to cut around the cracks and eat in salads, sandwiches, salsas, and sauces.
 (However, do not use these tomatoes for canning!)

 Taste it!
 If the tomato doesn’t taste good (sometimes the case with blight), that’s another issue; just toss it in the compost.
 But rest assured that it won’t harm or kill you.
 Also, if any pests or larvae are inside the fruit when you cut it, then discard that tomato.

-Encourage Ripening
+Encourage Faster Ripening

 If you pick green tomatoes, you can help them ripen more quickly artificially.
 Place them in a paper bag, wrap them in newspaper, and set them on a rack in the garage or basement.
 See how to ripen your green tomatoes both on and off the vine—and also when it’s your cue to remove those tomatoes from the vine.